MarcoANT9/marcoANT9/README.md

 * Head of The MechanicAnt development team.
 * Insterested in process automation and instrumentation.
 * Interested in videogame mechanics and math-based solutions.
-* I have a lot of non-formal self-taugh knowledge.
+* I have a lot of self-taugh knowledge.

 </details>